msukkari/2d_game_engine/README.md

 # Graphics

-For graphics, this engine is using SDL2 to render sprites onto the screen.
+This engine is using SDL2 to render sprites onto the screen.

 # Level Loading

-This engine adopts a data-driven design for game level's.
-Level's are created in a tile-based application, "Tiled" for example, and are exported as an XML file.
+This engine adopts a data-driven design for game levels.
+Levels are created in a tile-based application, "Tiled" for example, and are exported as an XML file.
 The LevelParser class handles the parsing of these XML files, and creates a usable Level object with the parsed data.
 I used the tinyxml library to parse the XML files, as well as zlib to handle the compressed data in the XML files.

 # Game States